5 Minute Read | By: Cara Hueston

-What if - at the click of a button - that shopping list was plotted along a store map and showed you the most efficient route to pick up all of the items on your list?
+What if, with the click of a button, that shopping list was plotted along a store map and showed you the most efficient route to pick up all of the items on your list?

 Many companies, including Walmart, Metro, and PC Optimum have launched their own mobile applications where users can view weekly flyers, browse the grocery selection, and create shopping lists.
 Mapping SDKs make it easy to integrate digital maps with existing consumer applications.

 Much like self checkout machines, digital maps free up store associates to serve customers in other ways.
 It is common for grocery employees to be asked where a product is located, but with digital maps at their fingertips, customers can quickly find answers and the products on their lists.
 In this way, associates are now freed up to help with product recommendations, regular store cleanings, or stocking shelves.